 The History, Politics, and Global Affairs major prepares students to engage with systems of power both locally and globally in an increasingly diverse and interconnected world.
-The major is a carefully structured course of study rooted in deep disciplinary knowledge in the fields of history, politics, and complementary disciplines, deep and comprehensive research methods, and an interdisciplinary approach to important questions of policy, practice, and public service.
+The major is a carefully structured course of study rooted in deep disciplinary knowledge in the fields of history, politics, complementary disciplines, deep and comprehensive research methods, and an interdisciplinary approach to important policy, practice, and public service questions.
 It is designed to meet a wide range of academic interests and professional goals.
 It combines academic inquiry with practical hands-on learning experiences to give students opportunity to develop leadership and advocacy skills and explore career options.
 With this major, students will graduate prepared to meet the demands of global citizenship and with the necessary tools for understanding and applying their values to a rapidly changing world.
-Students who major in this area acquire knowledge and skills that are applicable in a broad range of professional settings, with many pursuing careers in law, government, public policy, international organizations, non-profit organizations, international development, social work, journalism, business, and teaching.
+Students majoring in this area acquire knowledge and skills applicable in various professional settings.
+Many pursue careers in law, government, public policy, international organizations, non-profit organizations, international development, social work, journalism, business, and teaching.
 The specific content and methods of the major will prepare students for graduate study in law, politics, public policy, international affairs, political thought, education, non-profit organizations, and history.

 Student Learning Objectives